Why aren't certain files on one computer syncing to another?

 - . (period) or a space at the end of a file or folder name

 Windows has a set of reserved words that can’t be used as valid filenames.
 If you create and name a file or folder from dropbox.com or a non-Windows device that incldues a reserved word, then the file will not sync to your Dropbox on Windows computers.
 For a complete list of reserved file names, please see the Naming Conventions section of Windows Developer Network.

 Some small system files aren't synced over Dropbox.
 These include:

 Note that Windows counts the file path as part of the name, so the sample file path below would be 142 characters, not 16:

 C:\Users\Panda\My Documents\Dropbox\Creative Nonfiction\My Autobiography\Favorite Things\Favorite Foods\Bamboo\Family Recipes\Fresh Leaves.doc

-Versions 3.0 and higher of the Dropbox desktop application are able to read and write to locations that are longer than 260 characters long without problems.
-However, some applications might still be subject to the Operating System limits and may have problems accessing files that are in long paths.
+Versions 3.0 and higher of the Dropbox desktop app are able to read and write to locations that are longer than 260 characters long without problems.
+However, some applications might still be subject to the operating system limits and may have problems accessing files that are in long paths.

 Most Linux installations allow you to have two files or folders with the same name but different capitalization.
 However, by default, Mac and Windows won't differentiate file or folder names by case.
-Therefore, if Dropbox comes across linux directories named "Sample folder" and "sample folder" (lowercase "s"), it will still sync both folders to Mac and Windows computers, but one will appear as a copy of the original file and appended with case conflict.
+Therefore, if Dropbox comes across Linux directories named "Sample folder" and "sample folder" (lowercase "s"), it will still sync both folders to Mac and Windows computers.
+But one folder will appear as a copy of the original folder and will be appended with case conflict.

 Beginning characters on Mac and Linux